davidolivefarga/advent-of-code-2024/README.md

     npm run add-stars -- 1
     ```

--   `npm run solution`: runs any solution specifying the day and the puzzle.
+-   `npm run run-solution`: runs any solution specifying the day and the puzzle.

     Example: